The Englishman Who Went up a Hill but Came down a Mountain: Plot

 The next morning, everyone rallies and starts digging earth from their backyards and transporting it to the hill.
 On the first day, they make a mound that is approximately 14 feet high.
 Meanwhile, the cartographers' car is sabotaged, with the town mechanic deliberately fumbling around and breaking a part, informing them that a replacement needs to be brought in from Cardiff.
 When the cartographers try to catch a train from the local station, they are misinformed that the trains only carry coal.
 Morgan also enlists a local woman, Betty, to entertain the two Englishmen.

 At this point, it starts raining and the mud on the hill begins washing off down from 14 to 10 feet.
 Morgan declares an emergency and asks the mechanic to remove the tarpaulin covering the broken car and take it to the mountain to cover the construction site.
 The rain continues all night and all day from Thursday to Sunday.
 Despite the religious injunction against working on a Sunday, Reverend Jones encourages the villagers to finish the work they started, viewing it as a "prayer given form".
 Upon Anson's suggestion, they also cover the mound with sod before the last light.
 During the works, Reverend Jones collapses and dies from exhaustion and old age, and the mourning villagers bury him on the mountain.

 After the burial, the townspeople convince Anson to stay the night at the top of the mountain and measure it at the break of dawn because their train leaves early.
-Betty, who has gotten close to him, offers to keep him company, and they end up sharing a kiss.
+Betty, who has become close to him, offers to keep him company, and they end up sharing a kiss.
 When Anson descends from the mountain, he informs the people that the mountain is 1,002 feet high and also announces his engagement to Betty.